Developing a website on WordPress comes with a set of challenges and things you have to carefully think about.

 The registered users in the network:

-- May access the whole network, several subsites or just one subsite, with a single account.
+- May access the entire network, several subsites or just one subsite, with a single account.

 - Could have different roles for every subsite – from an administrator to a subscriber.